-Following feedback from our Parent Council who meet with the Headteacher each half term it has been requested that E-Safety 'Top Tip Newsletters' are shared with parents monthly.
+This year we are continuing to provide our families with our E-Safety 'Top Tip Newsletters' - these are shared monthly.
 Please click on the documents below to access the advice on different aspects of Internet safety.
 We hope you find this information helpful.

 We have also included information below from childnet for parents and carers regarding keeping children safe online.
 This important information is available in a variety of different languages.